chrimaeon/curriculumvitae/README.md

 ![Curriculum Vitae](art/banner.png)

+This is a [Kotlin Multiplatform] project.

 ## Android App

 An Android App showcasing Jetpack Compose

+## Desktop

+A Java Desktop App showcasing [Compose for Desktop].

+Run `./gradlew :desktop:run` to start the app.

+## Web

+A JavaScript Web application showcasing [Compose for Web].

+You can start the dev server running `./gradlew :web:jsBrowserDevelopmentRun`

 ## Back end

 Ktor Back end for the app

 see [backend/README.md]

+## Common

+The `common` project includes all the shared code across the different platforms.
+To learn more check out [Kotlin Multiplatform].

 ## MAD Scorecard